thorsten/phpMyFAQ/docs/update.md

 ## Upgrading from phpMyFAQ 3.2.x

 Updating an existing phpMyFAQ 3.2.x installation is fairly simple.
-First you have to delete all files **except**:
+First, log in as admin into the admin section and enable the maintenance mode.
+Second you have to delete all files **except**:

 - all files in the directory **config/**
 - all files in the directory **assets/themes/**